SigmaPT/asm/asmFish/asmReadMe.txt

 - not tested on more than one core
 - if you see popcnt with three operands, don't panic, its just a macro that needs a temp for non-popcnt cpu's BasicMacros.asm
 - there are three kinds of threads
-  - the gui thread reads from stdin and uses the pos1 and pos2 structures
+  - the gui thread reads from stdin and uses the th1 and th2 structs on its stack
   - the main search thread
   - n-1 worker threads
 - the move generation and picking function have been rewritten